Roles/accomplishments with Johnson County Government

 Community Involvement/Professional Associations

-She also serves on the Olathe Economic Development Council, the Overland Park Chamber of Commerce Public Policy and Advocacy Committee, the University of Kansas College of Liberal Arts and Sciences advisory board, and the International City/County Management Association (ICMA) Leadership Advisory Board.
+She also serves on the Olathe Economic Development Council, the University of Kansas College of Liberal Arts and Sciences advisory board, the International City/County Management Association (ICMA) Leadership Advisory Board and the United Community Services Advisory Committee.

 She is a member of ICMA (served as Co-Chair for the 2016 ICMA Annual Conference), Kansas Association City/County Management (KACM), and National Association of County Administrators (NACA).